Frix-x/klippain/docs/mmu.md

 <details>
 <summary><sub>🔸 Read more about this error...</sub></summary>

-If you have this message at bootup in the console you must check your Klippain variables in `variables.cfg` !!!
+&nbsp;&nbsp;If you have this message at bootup in the console you must check your Klippain variables in `variables.cfg` !!!

     - variable_mmu_force_homing_in_start_print: True or False
     - variable_mmu_unload_on_cancel_print: True or False